 Thankfully, the team found a solution to antibiotic-induced brain dysfunction.
 They found that a combination of the correct probiotics and exercise did the trick.
 The hippocampus neurogenesis, monocyte levels, and memory function of the mice soon returned to normal.

 The study suggests, “We here demonstrate that Abx treatment results in a long-lasting impairment of neurogenesis that can be restored by probiotics and voluntary exercise.

 Here we used… a mixture of eight different strains of bacteria… (which) modulated the expression of a large group of genes in brain tissue.
 Finally, our results provide a rationale for probiotic supplementation and exercise to restore monocyte homeostasis and brain plasticity to counteract the devastating side effects of prolonged Abx treatment. ”

 However, researchers found it was not possible to restore immune and brain functions with a fecal transplant that used the microbiota of untreated mice.

 The study indicates, “Abx treatment as well as probiotic treatment could have a direct effect on cell metabolism of all body cells, including neuronal stem cells and neuronal precursors.”

-In the future, researchers hope to see more clinical trials that investigate the possible benefit of probiotics on neurodegenerative and psychiatric disorders.
-“We could measure the outcome in mood, psychiatric symptoms, microbiome composition and immune cell function before and after probiotic treatment,” says Wolf.
+In the future, researchers hope to see more clinical trials that investigate the possible benefits of probiotics on neurodegenerative and psychiatric disorders.
+“We can measure the outcome in mood, psychiatric symptoms, microbiome composition, and immune cell function before and after probiotic treatment,” says Wolf.
 “The study is also of significance for treating people with mental disorders such as schizophrenia or depression, who also have impaired neurogenesis.”